Nik Cohn: Life and career

-It has long been rumoured that Cohn's novel I Am Still the Greatest Says Johnny Angelo helped inspire David Bowie's album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
+It has long been rumoured that Cohn's novel I Am Still the Greatest Says Johnny Angelo was an inspiration for David Bowie's album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.

 He wrote the 1976 New York article "Tribal Rites of the New Saturday Night", which was the source material for the movie Saturday Night Fever.
 In 1996, Cohn revealed the article to have been a complete fabrication, based only on clubgoers he knew from his native England.

 In the early 1980s, he was indicted on drug trafficking charges for importing $4 million worth of Indian heroin.
-He refused to give testimony and the trafficking charges were subsequently dropped.
+He refused to give a testimony and the trafficking charges were subsequently dropped.
 Instead, he was given five years' probation and fined $5,000 for possession.

 Cohn was a columnist for The Guardian in the mid- to late 1990s as he researched his book on the underbelly of England, Yes We Have No: Adventures in the Other England.
 He is also a regular contributor to Granta.
 In 2016, Awopbopaloobop Alopbamboom was listed by The Guardian's Robert McCrum as one of the "100 Best Nonfiction Books of All Time."
 It and The Heart of the World were subsequently reissued by Penguin UK's Vintage Classics imprint.